 If you need to upgrade the gear you have and it’s still useful, consider selling it through gear swaps or donating it to organizations in need.
 Programs like Gear Forward accept gently used outdoor gear and gift it to the next generation of adventurers while Bikes Not Bombs refurbish old bicycles to help transform communities in developing nations.

-Rethink Food Storage
+3. Rethink Food Storage

-Serious backpackers know that purchasing single use energy bars and gels — as opposed to buying in bulk — keep pack weights down.
+Serious backpackers know that purchasing single-use energy bars and gels — as opposed to buying in bulk — keep pack weights down.
 While the mantra “every ounce counts” applies to most outdoor activities, rethinking the way you store your food is better for the environment.
 As an alternative to single-use plastic baggies, opt to use compostable beeswax or vegan wax wraps.
-Wax wraps are lightweight, protect your food, and flexible enough to shape into any kind of lunch box, snack pack, or food seal.
+Wax wraps are lightweight, protect your food, and are flexible enough to shape into any kind of lunch box, snack pack, or food seal.
 You can reuse wax wraps dozens of times — and once they’ve lost their form, repurpose or compost them — making for an ideal alternative to plastic.

-Recycle Fuel Canisters
+4. Recycle Fuel Canisters

 Mountain Safety Research is upping the ante and giving people who return empty canisters to its Seattle headquarters’ repair shop 20-percent off of new a MSR fuel canister purchase.
 The best thing to do?
-Invest in refillable fuel canisters, but due to travel restrictions, that’s not an option for everyone.
+Invest in refillable fuel bottles, but due to travel restrictions, that’s not an option for everyone.

-Go Above and Beyond
+5. Go Above and Beyond

 Limited wild spaces and increasing human impact means ethical compliance is simply not enough to preserve the environment for future generations to enjoy.
 We should collectively strive to leave the outdoors the way we found it — but those with the means should aim to make it better.